 Requests for special permission numbers (SPN) and prerequisite overrides are accepted ONLY electronically.

 Procedure to request a Special Permission#:

-Please go to MAE website mae.rutgers.edu

-Then go Resources tab -> Undergraduate Forms and complete the online SPN or Prereq form.
+Please go to mae.rutgers.edu Then go to the Academics tab -> Forms -> MAE Forms and complete the online SPN or Prereq form.